 Analysis of the national government of the United States and of the government of the State of California with attention to relations between government and the individual; the structure of the legislature, executive and judicial branches and the major functions of government in the modern world.
-Treatment of American political institutions as documented in the Constitution of the United States.
+This course will also examine American political institutions as documented in the Constitution of the United States.